 YouTube influencer marketing pricing

-The graph covers only 2014-2019 period but the year 2020 was not a typical year by any starch of imagination and factoring in pricing for that year would skew the data significantly.
-The COVID-19 pandemic hit influencers really hard, many influencers who ran ad campaigns for the traveling industry had to stop and cancel any campaigns abruptly.
+Now, the COVID-19 pandemic hit influencers really hard, many influencers who ran ad campaigns for the traveling industry had to stop and cancel any campaigns abruptly.

 To take a more end product-focused view, marketers utilizing YouTube influencer marketing might expect to pay $50-$100 for every 1,000 views.
-To give you some perspective, in 2021 an average YouTube video CPM (cost-per-mile or cost-per-view) is about $27 per 1,000 views, so we’re talking about essentially doubling your expenses, if you decide to work with YouTube influencers, as opposed to running ads via the YouTube ad platform yourself.
+To give you some perspective, in 2021 an average YouTube video CPM (cost-per-mile or cost-per-view) was about $27 per 1,000 views, so at that point it was about essentially doubling your expenses, if you decided to work with YouTube influencers, as opposed to running ads via the YouTube ad platform yourself.

 Finally, in comparison, shelling out on a tweet ($422) or a Facebook post ($395) is very much a discount option.